The Microscopy and Imaging Core Facility

 - Lynne A. Holtzclaw, BS, Senior Research Assistant (Biologist)

 The mission of the NICHD Microscopy and Imaging Core (MIC) is to provide state-of-the-art light microscopy and electron microscopy services to all NICHD scientists.
 The Core is designed as a multi-user facility where investigators can, with a minimum of time and effort, prepare, image, and analyze their samples.
-In February, 2014, the MIC was relocated from facilities in building 49 to the newly opened Porter Neuroscience Research Center (PNRC II), building 35-A. The MIC's new space was configured to our specifications and is functioning effectively.
+Since the move to the Porter Neuroscience Research Center (PNRC II), building 35-A, in February, 2014, the MIC has been functioning smoothly in the new location.
+The PNRC facility is effective, efficient, and accessible to all MIC's clients.
 The MIC is staffed by three full-time microscopists working under the supervision of James Russell.
 Vincent Schram oversees the light-microscopy operations and IT infrastructure, Lynne Holtzclaw supports light microscopy and immunohistochemistry, and Louis (Chip) Dye manages the electron microscopy component of the facility.

-Within PNRC II, the MIC is expected to provide microscopy and imaging resources to eight other Institutes (NINDS, NIMH, NIDCD, NIDA, NIA, NEI, NIAAA, and NIDCR) in addition to the NICHD Division of Intramural Research.
-We are fulfilling this role since our move over the last nine-month period.
-All users are charged a nominal fee per hour; charges vary slightly depending upon the purchase cost of the imaging resource.
+Within the PNRC II, the MIC is expected to provide microscopy and imaging resources to eight other Institutes (NINDS, NIMH, NIDCD, NIDA, NIA, NEI, NIAAA, and NIDCR) in addition to NICHD's Division of Intramural Research (DIR).
+Since the move to PNRC, MIC has totally abandoned its fee-for-service policy, and services are now free of charge.

 Mode of operation

-The equipment and staff of the MIC are available to everyone within NICHD DIR, as well as all occupants of the PNRC.
+The equipment and staff of the MIC are available to everyone within the NICHD DIR, as well as to all occupants of the PNRC.
 The philosophy of the MIC is to ensure that only reliable, high-quality data are recorded on its instruments.
-For every new project, MIC staff meet with the Principal Investigator and the postdoctoral scientists involved in the study to discuss details of the experimental design.
-The background of the project and imaging goals are discussed at that time, and the most appropriate techniques and instrumentation are determined.
-Users are asked to sign a document outlining the policies to follow when using the Core equipment (https://science.nichd.nih.gov/confluence/display/mic/Policies).
+For every new project, MIC staff meet with the Principal Investigator and the postdoctoral scientists involved in the study to discuss details of experimental design, the background of the project, and its imaging goals and the most appropriate techniques and instrumentation are determined.
+Users are asked to sign a document outlining the policies to be followed when using the Core equipment.
 Positive feedback from long-term users suggests that this high level of interaction greatly improves the quality of data obtained and efficiency of each imaging project.
-The facility is accessible 24/7 using the NIH ID system, and users can reserve time on each instrument by using an online calendar (https://facility-dev.ninds.nih.gov/secure/scheduler/admin/adminHomePage.aspx).
+The facility is accessible 24/7 using the NIH ID system, and users can reserve time on each instrument by using an online calendar.
+The MIC also offers periodic training courses on the principles of and detailed techniques in microscopy and specimen preparation techniques.
+Periodic invited lectures and new equipment demonstrations offered by microscope manufacturers are also offered.

 The light microscopy arm of the MIC operates in four different areas: